Close

 Certification and Recertification for Advanced Procedures Below the Dermis

-Components of a Certificate Program
+4.1.
+Components of a Certification Program

-Each certification curriculum must consider the following:
+Each certification program curriculum must consider the following:

-• Level of evidence of the reference material;
+Level of evidence of the reference material

-• Hours of instruction;
+Hours of instruction

-• Methods of instruction; and
+Methods of instruction, and

-• Assessment of knowledge and experience (e.g., written examination).
+Assessment of knowledge and experience (e.g., written examination).

 The certification program must be made up of three components: